National

 I think if I had to pick a standout moment, it would be getting to do the election last year, that was fantastic.
 We were up in Glasgow for a week, and then all of us went off to our own locations, and we were actually, apart from the camera operator, the only engineer there.
 We had to do everything from arranging access into the venue to working out where we were going to be, getting power, internet, everything.
 So that was really interesting because it just gave you a bit of a chance to kind of step out and go, I've done all of this in a team.
 I've done this with other people sort of looking after me.
 This is now my chance to show that I can do it kind of on my own.

-You can follow us on X (formerly known as Twitter), LinkedIn, Facebook and Instagram to learn more about apprenticeships using the hashtag #NAW2025.
+Follow us on LinkedIn, Facebook and Instagram to learn more about apprenticeships using the hashtag #NAW2026.

 We'll be posting throughout the week to showcase different apprentices in a wide range of careers.

-Make the most of National Apprenticeship Week by learning something new about apprenticeships.
+You can use National Apprenticeship Week as an opportunity to learn something new about apprenticeships.

 We recommend you use the resources and events on offer this week to find out: